hallambaker/Mathematical-Mesh/Web/Reference/profile.md

 {
   "Result": {
     "Success": false,
-    "Reason": "The option  is not known."}}
+    "Reason": "The command  is not known."}}
 ````

 # profile hello